 The CIS Controls are important because they minimize the risk of data breaches, data leaks, theft of intellectual property, corporate espionage, identity theft, privacy loss, denial of service and other cyber threats.

 As security professionals, we have access to an array of security tools and technologies, security standards, training, certifications, vulnerability databases, best practices, security controls, checklists, benchmarks and recommendations.

 To help us understand threats, we've seen the introduction of security ratings, third-party security ratings, data leak detection and the NIST Cybersecurity Framework.
-Not to mention, we're surrounded by regulatory requirements like GDPR, LGPD, CCPA, FISMA, CPS 234, GLBA, PCI DSS and PIPEDA that require clear third-party risk management frameworks, vendor risk management and robust risk assessment methodologies.
+Not to mention, we're surrounded by regulatory requirements like HIPAA, GDPR, LGPD, CCPA, FISMA, CPS 234, GLBA, PCI DSS and PIPEDA that require clear third-party risk management frameworks, vendor risk management and robust risk assessment methodologies.

 There is not a shortage of information available to keen security practitioners on what to do to secure their organizations.
 But all this technology, information and oversight has resulted in competing options, priorities, opinions and claims that can distract from the ultimate mission of closing attack vectors and reducing your attack surface.

 With businesses growing, dependencies expanding, threats evolving and customers expecting more, robust cybersecurity has never been more important.

 The CIS Controls help us answer questions like:

 - What are the most critical areas to establish a risk management program?